 You can use your finished product for just any dish which would otherwise call for a powdered vegetable broth instant-mix.
-Simple add 1 teaspoon for every 2 cups of water for a flavorful veggie mix.
+Simple add one teaspoon for every two cups of water for a flavorful veggie mix.

 Stored in the refrigerator, your instant vegetable broth will stay fresh up to a year.

 By the way: Homemade vegetable broth mixes make for great gifts on the fly or light presents for your host.